costinm/upds/README.md

 working DNS, secure network, CA, control plane and so on, no internet needed besides downloading the images.
 Running ATproto in such environment can be a proof that it is indeed a decentralized protocol ( but not as a 'social protocol' !).
-Assuming that a network protocol will only be used for a specific use case - small social messages or 'hypertext' - or designing a protocol that can't be only be used for one purpose is not ideal.
+Assuming that a network protocol will only be used for a specific use case - small social messages or 'hypertext', or designing a protocol that can be only be used for one use case is not ideal.

 K8S and Istio in a cluster are quite centralized - the APIserver, Istiod, CA are critical pieces, if any is compromised or down it will impact the entire cluster.
 This is handled by